Government of New Brunswick

 Miscellaneous

-This special benefit is to be used for those situations which are rarely encountered but are recognized by the department as valid special benefits. (i.e. seeing eye dogs, language interpreters, etc.)
+This special benefit is to be used for those situations which are rarely encountered but are recognized by the department as valid special benefits. (i.e. language interpreters, etc.)

 Property Insurance